No more typing reviews! Try our Samantha, our new voice AI agent.

 Sentiment score

-SnapLogic customer service is praised for responsiveness but needs improvements in technical knowledge and response speed for some users.
+SnapLogic customer service is generally positive, praised for responsiveness and resolution, though expertise and response times vary.

 We have escalated a few issues that we faced during some integrations, and we received reasonable responses from Make support.